 The typical definition of the flood planning level for Councils in NSW is the 1% AEP plus 0.5m.
-This would form the basis for design level for new development.
+This would form the basis for design level for the Williamtown SAP.
 However, PSC have adopted another approach and incorporated future climate (year 2100) changes into its flood planning level ie. 1% AEP plus climate change predictions for the year 2100 plus 0.5m freeboard.
 The climate change component incorporates a 20% increase in rainfall intensity and 0.9m increase in sea level rise on top of the current 1% AEP design scenario.
-This would then result in higher design levels that future development would need to achieve and potentially increase the sensitivity development would have on flood levels.
-In contrast, it does provide development with greater resilience to flood risk into the future.
+This would then result in higher design levels that the Williamtown SAP would need to achieve and potentially increase the sensitivity that the Williamtown SAP would have on flood levels.
+In contrast, it does provide the Williamtown SAP with greater resilience to flood risk into the future.